 The excitement of skiing can be enjoyed at Ober Gatlinburg in the winter.
 Eight slopes are serviced by two quad and one double chairlifts.
 A snowmaking system blankets 100 percent of the slopes.
 Rental equipment, including skis and snowboards, is available.

-Dixie Stampede – Enjoy a delicious 4-course feast and be dazzled by a horse-racing, whip-cracking, wagon-busting good time complete with the North/South rivalry.
-Get there an hour early and enjoy the pre-show in the Dixie Belle non-alcoholic Saloon!
-1-800-356-1676
+Dolly Parton’s Stampede – Enjoy a delicious 4-course feast and be dazzled by a horse-racing, whip-cracking, wagon-busting good time complete with the North/South rivalry.
+Get there an hour early and enjoy the pre-show in the non-alcoholic Saloon!
+(865) 453-4400

 Dollywood – There is plenty of entertainment here for all ages… over 40 live shows daily, rides, attractions, and more than 25 craft showcases.
 Evenings are filled with dazzling performances by popular artists for an additional cost.
 For tickets or information call (865) 428-9488

 The Comedy Barn – America’s funniest family variety show!
-We feature nationally known comedians, magicians, jugglers and “Arnold the Mind Reading Pig”!
-Reservations suggested and Kids are free!
-(865) 428-5222
+We feature nationally known comedians, magicians, and jugglers.
+You’ll laugh until you can’t laugh any more.
+Reservations suggested (865) 428-5222

 Titanic Museum Attraction –The World’s Largest Permanent Titanic Museum Attraction in Pigeon Forge, TN (800) 381-7670